Burrell College of Health Sciences: Academics

 Burrell offers the Doctor of Osteopathic Medicine (DO) degree.
 Years 1 and 2 of the DO program consist primarily of classroom-based learning, with students completing clinical clerkships during years 3 and 4 at one of five primary sites: Las Cruces, Albuquerque, Eastern New Mexico, El Paso, Texas, or Tucson, Arizona.
 As of 2021 clinical clerkship sites also include: Four Corners primarily in New Mexico and Melbourne, Florida.

 Honor Societies

-Burrell College has a number of honor societies active on its campus including: Sigma Sigma Phi, Gold Humanism Honor Society, and Omega Beta Iota.
+Burrell College has honor societies active on its campus including Sigma Sigma Phi, Gold Humanism Honor Society, and Omega Beta Iota.

 Campus

 Burrell's main campus consists of a newly constructed 80,000 square foot, three story building located in the Arrowhead Research Park on the NMSU campus which is located next to the New Mexico State University (NMSU) football stadium.
 Students may access all of the campus facilities and resources at NMSU, and may opt to live in student housing.
 The school is located around an hour away from White Sands National Park and Spaceport America.